firekind/isaac-face-detection/readme.md

 ## Setup

-Start a container using the `firekind/isaac:2020.2-deepstream-5.0.1-triton` image:
+Start a container using the `firekind/isaac:2020.2-deepstream-5.0.1-triton` image (for centerface) or `firekind/isaac:2020.2-deepstream-5.0.1-base` (for facedetectir):

 ```
 $ docker run \